offbr0wn/redbull-coding-task/README.md

 npm run dev
 # or
 yarn dev
-# or
-pnpm dev
-# or
-bun dev

 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result of Task 1.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result of Technical Test 01 – Data Fetching & Manipulation.

-For Task 2, open [http://localhost:3000/taskTwo](http://localhost:3000/taskTwo) with your browser.
+Open [http://localhost:3000/taskTwo](http://localhost:3000/taskTwo) with your browser to see Technical Test 02 – UI Development.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.